Erow4/quant-prep/README.md

 * Birthday Problems
 * Three Drawer Paradox (and variations - tie, two envelope, etc)

-That's about it, I guess.

 ## Hindsight
-The original creater of this guide ended up as an Optiver SWE intern and posted a blog about her recruiting process [here](https://aniruddhadeb.com/articles/2022/intern-inferno/)
+The original creater of this guide landed a SWE intern role at Optiver!
+In effort to demonstrate full credit to her -- she posted a blog about her recruiting process [here](https://aniruddhadeb.com/articles/2022/intern-inferno/)